Abderrahmentmr/attention_mechanism_cnn_classifier/files/README.md

 This is an early, working version of the project.
 Planned improvements:

 - [ ] Train on the full cat/dog subset of CIFAR-10 (not just 1000 images) with a proper train/val/test split
+- [ ] optimise it to be able to use/read and classify self uploaded data
 - [ ] Replace `ImageDataGenerator` with `tf.data` + Keras preprocessing layers
 - [ ] Add `EarlyStopping`, `ModelCheckpoint`, `ReduceLROnPlateau` callbacks
 - [ ] Add precision/recall/F1/ROC-AUC metrics